pawelkudzia/WebFrameworks/dotnet/DOTNET.md

 # .NET

-This directory contains information about .NET web service.
+This file contains information about .NET web service.

 ## Commands